• Level of education

 Objectives

-• Understand the concepts of waves and the physical phenomena that govern them
+• Understanding wave concepts and the physical phenomena that govern them

-• Know how to manipulate waves, notions of propagating/stationary waves
+• Knowing how to manipulate waves, concepts of propagating/stationary waves

-• Establish the equations of wave propagation, whether acoustic, electromagnetic or on microwave lines, solve these equations
+• Establish wave propagation equations, whether acoustic, electromagnetic, or microwave, and solve these equations.

-• Know the notions of impedance and impedance matching
+• Understand the concepts of impedance and impedance matching

-• To know the phenomena of reflection, transmission, attenuation
+• Understanding the phenomena of reflection, transmission, and attenuation

-• Discover the notions of propagation in energy potentials and their resolution (Schrödinger equation)
+• Discover the concepts of propagation in energy potentials and their resolution (Schrödinger equation)

-• Understand concrete applications of acoustic, electromagnetic and microwave waves
+• Understanding practical applications of acoustic, electromagnetic, and microwave waves

 Read more